thericardoac/rock-paper-scissors/README.md

+# Rock, Paper, Scissors, Shoot!
-# rock-paper-scissors-game, Now with UI!
+The classic game, returns.
+Now with a redefined UI!